henryw374/tick-on-shadow-cljs-demo/README.md

 this demo:

 * depends on the underlying npm packages via package.json
-* includes all of tick cljs dependencies in shadow-cljs.edn
+* includes all of tick cljs dependencies in shadow-cljs.edn - not sure why this is necessary
-* uses a little shim to create the namespaces that tick expects
+* depends on shadow-cljsjs

 ## Usage